LinkedIn Profile Scraping with LLM

 Extraction Prompt Template

-The template injects the section's raw text and the key to extract, then asks for up to 5 bullet points:
+The template takes the section's raw text and the key to extract, and asks for up to 5 bullet points:

 PYTHON